Richard Desmond: Channel 5

+Westferry Printworks

+In 2016, Northern & Shell submitted plans to build 722 homes on the former Westferry Printworks site.
+The plans were approved by then London Mayor, Boris Johnson.
+However, the plans never materialised.

+In 2018, a revised planning application was submitted, which sought to build 1,500 homes across five tower blocks.
+These plans were rejected by the council and Planning Inspectorate but were later approved by then Secretary of State for Housing, Communities, and Government, Robert Jenrick.

-In 2020, Robert Jenrick, Secretary of State for Housing, Communities and Local Government, accepted that his approval of a £1 billion luxury housing development on Westferry Road, Isle of Dogs, proposed by Desmond, had been unlawful.
-Desmond sent Jenrick a text message after meeting him at a fundraising dinner stating "We don’t want to give Marxists loads of doe [sic] for nothing!" referring to money which would be owed to Tower Hamlets Council to pay for infrastructure improvements.
-Jenrick's approval, which was against the advice of the planning inspector, met a deadline which would have saved Desmond £40m.
-Additionally, the scheme proposed by Desmond only provided 21% affordable housing compared to the minimum target of 35%, which Tower Hamlets Council estimate would have saved Desmond up to £106m.
+In 2020, Robert Jenrick admitted that his approval of the housing development had been unlawful.
+Following a meeting a Conservative fundraising dinner, Desmond sent Jenrick a text message stating "We don't want to give Marxists loads of doe [sic] for nothing!" referring to money which would be owed to Tower Hamlets Council to pay for infrastructure improvements.
+Jenrick's approval, which was against the advice of the planning inspector, met a deadline that reportedly would have saved Desmond £40m.
+The development also proposed just 21% affordable housing compared to the minimum target of 35%, which Tower Hamlets Council estimate would have saved Desmond up to £106m.
 Desmond, whose company had donated to the Conservative Party in 2017, made a further personal donation to the party shortly after the approval was given.
 The Conservative Party Chairman subsequently apologised to members of the 1922 Committee for having allowed Desmond to sit next to Jenrick and allowing Desmond to lobby him.
+The development was later rejected by government.